 First, Hill’s position seems to cut itself off from any critique.
 Imagine that a white person demurs at Hill’s claims about white psychology or the extent of white supremacy.
 What is the response?
 If Hill is correct about white racial blindness, then offering careful arguments to support his claims will be fruitless.
 The white person’s response is a defense mechanism deployed by a privileged person who is too fragile to face reality.
 They are still in Denial, the earliest stage of the racial awakening process for a white person who has encountered racism (p.
 67-79).
 Not only does this stance become a “conversation stopper,” it also makes it difficult -if not impossible- for us to critically evaluate the views put forward by race scholars and activists.
-How do we know whether their arguments are unconvincing because they are objectively invalid or whether they have simply reached a higher plane of racial consciousness than we have?
+How do we know whether their arguments are unconvincing because they are objectively invalid or whether they are unconvincing because these scholars have reached a higher plane of racial consciousness than we have?

 2. Why only race?

-Second, throughout his book, Hill cites the work of critical theorists and anti-racist educators like Robin DiAngelo, Eduardo Bonilla-Silva, and Beverly Tatum, who -like Hill- agree that systemic racism and white supremacy are deeply entrenched in the U.S. However, these authors don’t limit their critique to race, but also apply it to categories like gender and sexual orientation.
+Second, throughout his book, Hill cites the work of critical theorists and anti-racist educators like Robin DiAngelo and Beverly Tatum, who -like Hill- agree that systemic racism and white supremacy are deeply entrenched in the U.S. However, these authors don’t limit their critique to race, but also apply it to categories like gender and sexual orientation.
 If we accept their framework with regard to race, on what basis would we reject it when it comes to other social phenomena?